 Before we go into details, let us understand what Industry 4.0 is.
 The concept of Industry 4.0 was first coined by the German government to describe the fourth industrial revolution enabled by new technologies like artificial intelligence (AI), big data, cloud computing and the Industrial Internet of Things (IIoT).
 The first industrial revolution was powered by the use of steam and water power, the second by the use of electricity and the third through computerization (figure 1).

-Implementing Industry 4.0 concepts is often referred to as “smart manufacturing” and gives us what is often called a “smart factory.”
+Implementing Industry 4.0 concepts brings intelligent manufacturing to factory operations.
 Key characteristics of Industry 4.0 are:

 - Vertical integration of manufacturing systems

 - In factories, the production systems with networking connectivity are called Cyber Physical Production Systems (CPPS).
 With Industry 4.0, the CPPS are integrated and interfaced vertically so that any changes in the environment and in the value chain are reflected in the manufacturing process.

 - Horizontal integration across the enterprise and value chain